yuc016/BlackJackBeator/README.md

 -----

 ### Game’s procedure:
-1. The player and dealer are both given two cards, with one of the dealer’s card revealed to the player.
+1. The player and dealer are both dealt two cards, with one of the dealer’s card revealed to the player.
-2. The player can keep asking for new cards (hit) before going bust (player will lose).
+2. The player can keep asking for 1 more card (hit) before going bust (values of cards over 21).
-3. When the player stops taking cards (stand), the dealer takes over until termination.
+3. When the player stops taking cards (stand), the dealer takes over playing by its policy until termination (see below).

 ### Player’s actions:
 1. Hit: player takes a card from card deck
-2. Stand: player stops taking cards, and dealer starts playing with its policy (see below)
+2. Stand: player stops taking cards, and dealer starts playing
-3. Double: player doubles down on bet, but must stand after taking next card
+3. Double: player doubles down on bet and takes only 1 more card
-4. Split: player splits one game of two cards with same rank into two games and two bets, then plays
+4. Split: player splits a game of two same ranked cards into two games and two original bets, then plays seperately.
+Double is available after split.
-    seperately, (this project allows double after split)

-**Goal of the player**: Get a bigger sum than the dealer’s sum, without going over 21 (bust).
+**Goal of the player**: Get a bigger valued hand than the dealer without going bust (over 21).

 ### Cards’ values:
-- Ace counts as either 1 or 11 based on need.
+- Ace counts as either 1 or 11, always pick the favorable option.
 - Jack, Queen and King counts as 10.
 - Other cards count as their numerical values.

 ### Dealer’s policy:
 1. If dealer has an Ace, it will count as 11 unless it makes dealer busts
-2. Dealer always hits until the sum gets > 17 and <= 21 with Ace counted as 11 (if there is an Ace), or >= 17 without Ace counted as 11 (or without an Ace), where dealer will then stand.
+2. Dealer always hits until card values goes over 16 or bust, with the exception that if dealer has Ace counted as 11 and has sum of 17 (e.g. Ace-6 combination), then dealer hits.
    (Note: This is often referred to as hit on soft-17 policy and will give the dealer more advantage than a stand on soft-17 policy.
 This can be adjusted in game.py.)

 ### Game results:
-1. If player has Blackjack, player WINS if dealer does not have a blackjack, otherwise player DRAWS
+1. If player has Blackjack, player WINS if dealer does not have a blackjack, otherwise it's PUSH
+2. If dealer has Blackjack, player LOSES if player does not have a blackjack
 2. If player busts, player LOSES
 3. If dealer busts, player WINS
-4. If player and dealer has the same sum values, the player DRAWS
+4. If player and dealer have the same values, it's PUSH
-5. If neither busts, player WINS if player has a higher hand
+5. If neither busts, player WINS if player has a higher value